Retr02332/web3-security-notes/README.md

 **Ethereum** is a blockchain that has popularized an incredible innovation: smart contracts, which are a program or collection of code and data that reside and function in a specific address on the network.
 Thanks to this factor, it is defined as a "programmable blockchain".

+Note: By design, smart contracts are immutable.
+This means that once a Smart Contract is deployed, it cannot be modified, with the exception of the [Proxy Upgrade Pattern](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies).

 A token can be created with a smart contract.
 Most of them reside in the ERC20 category, which is fungible tokens.
 Other tokens are ERC-721 and ERC-1155, aka NFTs.

 A **decentralized application**, also known as **DApp**, differs from other applications in that, instead of relying on a server, it uses blockchain technology.
 To fully interact with a DApp you need a wallet.